LukeShortCloud/rootpages/src/programming/machine_learning.rst

 Quantization
 ''''''''''''

-Most LLMs use a floating-point value of 16.
+Most LLMs available to download use, at most, a floating-point value of 16.
 It is possible to use quantization to lower the memory usage.
 This allows for running larger models and/or increasing the context size.
-Some models have downloads that already include it being quantized.
+Some models have downloads that already include it being quantized which also lowers the download size.
 Other models require configuring your LLM service to quantize it.

 .. csv-table::
    :header: Quantization, GB Size Per Billion Parameters [37][38], Notes